Planning commissioners support clearing alleyway for student housing complex in downtown Fayetteville

 "Given this project's location relative to campus and relative to Dickson Street, we think it is the ideal location for housing," Wendell said.

-Sparkman, Brink, Madden, Gulley, Holcomb, Winston and McGetrick voted in favor of the amended proposal.
-Garlock and Payne voted against.

-The City Council will have the final vote on the right of way vacation.
+The City Council will have the final vote on the right of way.

 None